William Reais

 William Reais (born 4 May 1999) is a Swiss sprinter competing primarily in the 200 metres.
 He competed in the 200 metres at the 2020 Summer Olympics.
 He also holds the Swiss national indoor record for the same event.

+Personal life

+Reais was born in Switzerland to parents of Angolan and Portuguese descent.

+Achievements

+Information from his World Athletics profile unless otherwise noted.